 4) High school girls-size basketball (28.5) will be used for all divisions.

 5) National Federation (High School) rules will be used except:

 1) Quarters will be six minutes long.
 Mercy rule will apply: If the point spread is 20 in the 4th-quarter, clock will run until final minute.

 2) Halftime will be three minutes long.

 3 All time outs will be 30 seconds long (5 per team per game).

 4) Full-court press will not be allowed.
 Teams may not play defense in their front court.
 Penalty: Until the final 2 minutes of the game, without stopping play, official will instruct defense to move to its backcourt.
 If defense steals the ball, then official will blow the whistle and give ball back to offended team.
 In the last 2 minutes of the game, offended team will receive the ball under its own basket and may not inbound into backcourt.

 5) 5th-grade and Under Co-Ed Division only: BCI substitution rules will apply.
 All players who play in the first quarter may not play in the second quarter.
 No substitution restrictions apply in the second half.
 If a team has fewer than 10 players, the opposing team need play only that number of players.
 (See below.)

 RULES PROHIBIT PLAYERS WEARING JEWELRY.
 NO EXCEPTIONS.
 This rule is for the safety of the players.
 Please inform your players of the “no jewelry” rule.

-7U Co-ed division is Round-robin play: Wins and losses will determine final standings.
+5U Girls’, 7U Co-ed and 7U Girls’ divisions are Round-robin play: Wins and losses will determine final standings.
 Head to head competition is the only tie-breaker.